OfficeDev/office-js-docs-pr/docs/design/contextual-tabs.md

 ## Specify the icons for your contextual tab

-Before you can customize your contextual tab, you must first specify any icons that will appear on it in the [Resources](/javascript/api/manifest/resources) element of your add-in's manifest.
+Before you can customize your contextual tab, you must first specify any icons that will appear on it in with an [Image](/javascript/api/manifest/image) element in the [Resources](/javascript/api/manifest/resources) section of your add-in's manifest.
+Each icon must have at least three sizes: 16x16 px, 32x32 px, and 80x80 px.

 The following is an example.